telppa/BeautifulToolTip/README.md

 ### Changelog
 #### 2021.10.03
-* Change the Include way to reduce the possibility of library conflict.
+* Change the way of Include to reduce the possibility of library conflict.
 #### 2021.09.29
 * Add TabStops.
 * All functions except GDIP library are built into Class.